Digital Design Induction Day

 Programme

-The day is divided into 3 parts.
-There are two workshop sessions of two and a half hours, one taught by David Watson and one by Shelley Mosco.
-The day will end with a demonstration of KeySCAPE software by Mike Shilton (product manager), lasting approximately 1 hour.
+The day is divided into 2 parts; two workshop sessions of three hours, one taught by David Watson and one by Shelley Mosco.
 We will be running parallel sessions for the workshops because of the number of students involved.
 You will be allocated a place in either group 1 or group 2.
 Both groups will receive the same teaching content.

 Session Details